arbor-sim/arbor/doc/co_morphology.rst

 ===============

 A cell's *morphology* describes both its geometry and branching structure.
-Morphologies in Arbor are modeled as a set of one dimensional cables of variable radius, joined together to form a tree.
+Morphologies in Arbor are modelled as a set of one dimensional cables of variable radius, joined together to form a tree.

 The building blocks of morphology tree are points and segments.